1 of 3

 • Non-invasive outpatient procedure

-• No need for donor blood or albumin
+• No need for donor blood

-• Selective removal of harmful substances
+• Targeted removal of harmful substances

 • Preserves essential blood components

-• Effective for treatment-resistant conditions
+• Effective for multiple diseases same time

 • Quick recovery with minimal downtime